 Did you at any point almost feel sorry for him during this?

-So I had The absolute right to fire him, but I didn't.
+So I had the absolute right to fire him, but I didn't.

-Uh and I never suggested to do it.
+And I never suggested to do it.

-But I had the absolute right to fire him under Article Two and perhaps for other reasons, but uh I didn't do it.
+But I had the absolute right to fire him under Article 2 and perhaps for other reasons.

-I didn't do any of the thing.
+I didn't do any of the things.

-You know, when they say he said he was gonna do this or said he was gonna do it.
+You know, when they say he said he was going to do this or said he was going to do it, I didn't do any of it.

 And it's really incredible when I hear this.

-And you know, the whole concept of obstruction, first of all, they create a phony crime, which was just a terrible thing to say about somebody, especially somebody that loves the country as much as I do.
+And, you know, the whole concept of obstruction, first of all, they create a phony crime, which was just a terrible thing to say about somebody, especially somebody that loves the country as much as I do.

 So they create this phony crime, and then they say he obstructed.